pashford/zfswiki/wiki/Workflow.md

 This page briefly describes the *normal* workflow for a developer working on ZFS code.

-* Install Git
+* Install Git and set up your environment
-* Set up your GIT environment
+* Create a Github account and set it up
 * Get the source code
 * For each Issue being worked:
    * Create a Branch